SolarWinds hackers accessed Microsoft source code, the company says

 Microsoft had already disclosed that like other firms it found malicious versions of SolarWinds’ software inside its network, but the source code disclosure - made in a blog post - is new.
 After Reuters reported it was breached two weeks ago, Microsoft said it had not “found any evidence of access to production services.”

 Three people briefed on the matter said Microsoft had known for days that the source code had been accessed.
-Microsoft did not immediately return a message seeking comment on the timing of the blog post.
+A Microsoft spokesman said security employees had been working “around the clock” and that “when there is actionable information to share, they have published and shared it.”

 The SolarWinds hack is among the most ambitious cyber operations ever disclosed, compromising at least half-a-dozen federal agencies and potentially thousands of companies and other institutions.
 U.S. and private sector investigators have spent the holidays combing through logs to try to understand whether their data has been stolen or modified.